yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2020/index.md

   >}}

 And that's all folks!
 Thank you so much for reading, and see you all in the next progress report!
-Thanks RodrigoTR for the pics!
+Thanks RodrigoTR and GG for the pics!

 {{< imgs
     "./burgy.png| "